science-responds/science-responds.github.io-source/pages/resources/institutions.md

     For example, efforts to produce personal protective equipment using 3D-printers, or ventilators and other associated items?

-If thare web links related to any of these things, please include them in the summary below of the activities at your institution.
+If there are web links related to any of these things, please include them in the summary below of the activities at your institution.

 ## Efforts and Resources at Individual Universities and Laboratories